Access Runtime Constants Using Web API

 Set Up the Extension Structure

-Set up the extension structure by following the steps below:
+Set up the extension structure by following these steps:

-1. Create a menu that will display the runtime constants in the loaded method in the main entry point (src/main/index.ts).
+1. Create a menu that displays the runtime constants in the loaded method in the main entry point (src/main/index.ts).
 This can be done by following the steps in Create a Menu Using Web API.

 2. Replace the contents of your src/main/index.ts file with the following: